SainsburyWellcomeCentre/aeon_experiments/README.md

 In case the configuration of the environment ever gets corrupted, you can revert the `bonsai` folder to its original state by deleting all the executable and package files and folders and re-running the `setup.cmd` script.
 This process may be automated in the future.

-### Alerts Webhook
+### Incoming Webhooks

-The system supports sending alerts to incoming webhooks configured on a Slack or Teams channel.
+The system supports sending alerts to [Incoming Webhooks](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/what-are-webhooks-and-connectors#incoming-webhooks) configured on a Slack or Teams channel.
 This is used during acquisition for live notifications of critical failures, warnings or other conditions of interest which might require manual intervention.

-The following setup procedure details how to configure an incoming webhook (admin access is required):
-1. Create the Teams channel which will receive the alerts.
-2. Right-click channel name > `Connectors`.
-3. Find **Incoming Webhook** and click `Configure`.
-4. Provide a name for the Webhook and click `Create`.
-5. Copy the webhook URL and store it, this is the `Address` you will need to provide to the `SendMessageCard` node.
+Incoming Webhooks on Teams will accept any message formatted as a JSON payload complying with the [connector card schema for O365 Groups](https://learn.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-reference#connector-card-for-microsoft-365-groups).
+Currently the `SendMessageCard` operator will generate the compliant JSON payload using Markdown formatted text.

+Incoming Webhooks can be created directly using the [Teams user interface](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet#create-an-incoming-webhook-1).
+Each acquisition computer currently has two configured webhooks, one for Alert messages and another for Status messages.
+Note that only channel admins in Teams are allowed to create and manage Incoming Webhooks.

+HTTPS endpoints for each specific machine name are stored in the `config` folder in CEPH, in the `alerts.config` and `status.config` files respectively.
+CEPH permissions are required to update these files.

 ### Data Transfer

 Data is continuously transferred to a CEPH partition by calling Robocopy from a scheduled task which runs periodically every hour.
 This task is started as soon as the computer boots, using the OS task scheduler.
 A script with the task definitions is versioned in this repository at `workflows\RobocopyAeon.xml`.
 This script can be installed in a new computer by opening the Task Scheduler app and selecting `Action > Import Task`.

+The raw data folder name in CEPH should be the Host Name corresponding to the acquisition machine as specified in the table above.
+Each acquisition computer should be assigned a unique user name with exclusive write permissions over the CEPH folder to which it is writing.
+Care should be taken to ensure that all other users only have read permissions over the folder.
+The current recommended naming convention for users is `aeon_<machine_name>` all lowercase.

-The data transfer script currently assumes data is collected in `D:\ProjectAeon\experiment0.1` and backed up to a network mount at `Z:\experiment0.1`.
+The remote CEPH folder can be subsequently mounted on the local machine as a network drive and accessed as part of the file system.
+For example, the data transfer script for Experiment 0.1 running on AEON2 currently assumes data is collected in `D:\ProjectAeon\experiment0.1` and backed up to a network mount at `Z:\experiment0.1` which corresponds to CEPH partition `/aeon/data/raw/AEON2/experiment0.1/`.

 ### Calibration Targets